Expats Talk about Health Insurance and Healthcare in Tijuana, Mexico

 Are healthcare and health insurance expensive in Tijuana?

 "I only have Medicare part A. It is pretty much useless stateside or elsewhere.
-For a time I purchase dental insurance but gave it up because it's cost was higher than the cost of the care I received," commented one expat living in Tijuana, Mexico.
+For a time I purchase dental insurance but gave it up because it's cost was higher than the cost of the care I received," said one expat living in Tijuana.

 "Healthcare and health insurance in Tijuana can be expensive, depending on the type of care and coverage needed.
 Generally, basic healthcare services such as doctor visits and prescription medications are more affordable than in the United States, but more specialized treatments and procedures can be costly.
-Health insurance in Tijuana is also available, but it is often limited in scope and may not cover all medical expenses," wrote one expat.
+Health insurance in Tijuana is also available, but it is often limited in scope and may not cover all medical expenses," mentioned one expat in Tijuana.

 Get Quote